pvandervelde/mindvortex/src/posts/2022-08-27-Robotics-a-bumper-for-scuttle-software.md

 These contact messages contain information describing where the contact occurred on the geometry mesh, so in theory I could have used this information to determine if the contact would trigger the left limit switch or the right limit switch or both.
-However that requires a decent amount of calculations which is both work and introduces potential bugs in the code.
+However that requires a decent amount of calculations which is both work and introduces the potential for errors.
 So I opted to split the bumper into two parts, one for the left side and one for the right side.
 If anything contacts anywhere on the left side I consider that a trigger for the left part of the bumper and similar for the right side.